mkanin/MatricesMultiplication/README.md

 # How to run the project
 You must use Python 3 to run the application.

-If you do not want to input any additional parameters, just put your input files to the directory
+If you do not want to input any additional parameters, just put your input files in the directory

 ./files/input